 Bottomline, the risk of skipping a few days of your goals is always there.

 The thing is to make sure these days are rare.
 Allow yourself one cheat day per month!
-This will give yourself enough room to bounce back into the habit right away.
+This will give you enough room to return to the habit immediately.

 Instead, you should craft specific and actionable health goals to improve your wellbeing for good.